vinaydhegde/vinaydhegde.github.io/_posts/2021-05-14-LinuxFundamentals.md

 `ls -d m[a-e]*`list files whcih startes with 'm' and second char can be either 'a' or 'b' or 'c' or 'd' or 'e' followed by any characters.
 For ex: maillog, messages

 ### Copying files with `cp`
+let's say, your current directory is `/var/log` and it has directory called `anaconda` with 6 files in it.
+Destination is /tmp and it doesn't contain 'test' dir

+When source is a directory:
+`cp anaconda /tmp/test` would complain `cp: -r not specified; omitting directory 'anaconda'` `cp anaconda/ /tmp/test` would complain `cp: -r not specified; omitting directory 'anaconda'` `cp anaconda/* /tmp/test` would complain `cp: target '/tmp/test' is not a directory`.
+This means, if source is a directory, destination also should be a directory and that should exist.
+Let's create 'test' direcorty now. `mkdir /tmp/test` `cp anaconda/* /tmp/test` This will copy all 6 files to /tmp/test (but not the anaconda dir) `cp anaconda -R /tmp/test` This will copy anaconda directory (and it's files) to /tmp/test `cp anaconda/ -R /tmp/test` This will copy all 6 files to /tmp/test (but not the anaconda dir)

+When source is a file:
+Let's remove '/tmp/test' dir.
+`cp anaconda/anaconda.log /tmp/test` Here, 'anaconda.log' file contents will be copied to 'test' file `cp anaconda/anaconda.log /tmp/test/` would complain `cp: cannot create regular file '/tmp/test/': Not a directory` let's create '/tmp/test' dir and then run,
+`cp anaconda/anaconda.log /tmp/test/` will now copy the file 'anaconda.log' to 'test' dir `cp anaconda/anaconda.log /tmp/test/test1.log` will copy 'anaconda.log' file contents to 'test1.log'

 ### Working with directories